bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

   **Notes:**

 - Data obtained from the endpoint using browser-run JavaScript is mocked with [msw](https://github.com/mswjs/msw).
+It is not necessary to understand all that MSW is doing, it is only necessary to know that when you use axios to send a request to `https://swapi.dev/api/people/` you will get the necessary data back.
 - If you test the endpoint using HTTPie or Postman you will obtain different results, as msw won't intercept the request.
 - You are welcome to create additional files but **do not move or rename existing files** or folders.
 - Do not alter your `package.json` file except to install extra libraries.